otpcr/nixm/README.rst

 NIXM is Public Domain.

-1. You need to set PYTHONPATH if you run this locally.
+1. You need to set PYTHONPATH="." if you run this locally.
-2. You might need to uninstall and rm ~/.cache/pip in case of error.
+2. You might need to uninstall and rm -fR ~/.cache/pip in case of error.

 **INSTALL**